 World News Daily Report assumes all responsibility for the satirical nature of its articles and for the fictional nature of their content.
 All characters appearing in the articles in this website - even those based on real people - are entirely fictional and any resemblance between them and any person, living, dead or undead, is purely a miracle.

-It is run by Janick Murray-Hall, who also runs the satirical Journal de Mourréal, a satirical site spoofing the (real) Journal de Montéal.
+It is run by Janick Murray-Hall and Olivier Legault, who also run the satirical Journal de Mourréal, a satirical site spoofing the (real) Journal de Montéal.
 His articles are frequently copied by other fake news sites as you can see.

 Click this link to copy it to your clipboard

 Then click here if you have Facebook or click here if you have Twitter to see who is sharing it (it might even be your friends...) and leave the link in the comments.